cloudymax/kubevirt-community-stack/README.md

 > [!WARNING]
-> This repo is migrating to [Codeberg](https://codeberg.org/small-hack/kubevirt-community-stack).
+> This repo is migrating to [Codeberg](https://codeberg.org/small-hack/kubevirt-community-stack) and will join the [Small-Hack](https://codeberg.org/small-hack) organization.
+We are currently in the process of recreating our CICD pipelines using Forgejo Actions.
 >
-> No further updates will be published to github.com.
+> No further updates will be published to Github.com.
 >
-> This repo will be archived once the migration is complete.
+> This repo will be archived once the migration is complete

 <h1 align=center>